INDUSTRIAL CHEMICALS – POSSIBLE CARCINOGEN (IARC 2B)

 Exposure may also occur by consuming foods processed with solvents containing 2-nitropropane or packaged with materials containing 2-nitropropane, such as beverage can coatings and packaging inks.[2,6] Recent food packaging submissions to Health Canada’s Food Directorate suggest that the latter use is unlikely in Canada.
 Using 2-nitropropane as a carrier and extraction solvent in vegetable oil is permitted in Canada, though this is no longer practiced.[6,22] The World Health Organization does not recommend using 2-nitropropane in food processing, however Canadians may be exposed by consuming imported foods processed with 2-nitropropane.[2,6]

-2-Nitropropane is not included in the Household Products Database.
+2-Nitropropane is not included in the Consumer Product Information Database.

 Occupational Exposures Overview